 4. Always Give Respect

 There is nothing like true respect to push an employee to work harder.
-Knowing that you respect them, you value their work, and you need their help—that is the momentum that will keep grinding day in and day out.
-When thinking about good employees, it’s hard not to think about Chick-fil-A. Their customer service is unlike no other.
+Knowing that you respect them, you value their work and you need their help—that is the momentum that will keep grinding day in and day out.
+When thinking about good employees, it’s hard not to think about Chick-fil-A. Their customer service is like no other.
 Why?
 R-E-S-P-E-C-T. Chick-fil-A respects their employees, and feeling respected and appreciated by their boss encourages the workers to return that respect to others.
 Unfortunately, farm workers aren’t always treated the best—maybe their previous farm employer didn’t give them respect.
 So, it’s extremely important for you, as the grower and employer striving to create a positive farm environment, to treat them with the respect they deserve.

 It all boils down to developing a meaningful work environment for everyone on your farm.
 Create the farm culture that your employees want to be a part of.